ImY0mu/smmo-wiki-resources/en/other/rewards.md

 Testing, feel free to rewrite it.

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.
+> Key information users need to know to achieve their goal.

 > [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.
+> Urgent info that needs immediate user attention to avoid problems.

 > [!CAUTION]
-> Critical content demanding immediate user attention due to potential risks.
+> Advises about risks or negative outcomes of certain actions.